 JTS Statement on The Protecting America’s Children by Strengthening Families Act

-Journey to Success applauds the Protecting America’s Children by Strengthening Families Act.
+H.R.
+9076 – The Protecting America’s Children by Strengthening Families Act was approved by the House Ways and Means Committee on July 24, 2024.
+On September 18, 2024 it was subsequently passed by the House of Representatives with an overwhelming bipartisan vote of 405-10.
+The bill now awaits Senate consideration.
 The bipartisan bill reflects months of meaningful discussions with key stakeholders in the child welfare field, including the Journey to Success campaign and its partners.

 Sponsored by Representatives Darin LaHood (R-Ill.) and Danny Davis (D-Ill.), the committee leaders’ bill draws on more than a dozen bipartisan bills that include targeted improvements to strengthen the Title IV-B program.
 Importantly, the bill incorporates the expertise of youth and young adults with direct experience in foster care.
 This input includes the testimony of Journey to Success partners Rebekka Behr (Fla.) and Jordan Otero (Ind.) who appeared before the Ways and Means Subcommittee on Work and Welfare in January and shared insights from their own foster care journeys.
 Their powerful testimony highlighted the need for reforms that recognize the steep climb youth from foster care face on the road to adulthood.